Hear the sound of your self-esteem. Coach accordingly

 Why would you do this?
 Three reasons:

 Firstly, to bring personal pleasure to your presentation.
-If you’re enjoying the session, then your audience will be enjoying it too.
+If you’re enjoying the session, then your audience will enjoy it too.
 Embedding the occasional song lyric, an aside that is meant for you alone, will quietly spike your energy and keep you upbeat.

 Secondly, it helps with nerves.
 The pre-planned song lyric, chosen because you like it and can fit it into your narrative, acts like a pin to pop the bubble of any internal tension that has built up while you are talking.

-Finally, in terms of their prose quality, song lyrics represent a highway of diamonds that we can borrow from at our leisure, adding dimensions of rhetoric to presentations.
+Finally, in terms of their prose quality, song lyrics represent a highway of diamonds we can borrow at leisure, adding dimensions of rhetoric to presentations.
 They are a ready-made source of inspiration.

 The steps to follow are simple: